Energy & Climate Change Strategy

 Energy Management and Renewable Energy

-EMC's reduction targets will best be achieved through a holistic approach to all aspects of energy management – including supply, demand, and procurement.
+EMC’s reduction targets will best be achieved through a holistic approach to all aspects of energy management – including supply, demand and procurement.
 We continue to explore strategies for meeting our renewable energy goals by investigating renewable energy options that are economically and environmentally sound.
-In 2014, our efforts included:
+In 2015, our efforts included:

-- Establishing cross-functional representation for a global team to drive long-term energy strategy for EMC.
-This body is tasked with long-term planning of our energy supply, demand, and procurement in all of our four global theaters – Asia Pacific and Japan (APJ), Europe, Middle East and Africa (EMEA), Latin America, and North America.
+- Establishing cross-functional representation for a Global Energy Team to drive long-term energy strategy for EMC.
+This body is tasked with long-term planning of our energy supply, demand and procurement in all of our four global theaters – Asia Pacific and Japan (APJ), Europe, Middle East and Africa (EMEA), Latin America, and North America.

-- Evaluating new tools for managing our global carbon accounting and reporting.
+- Implementing a new tool for managing our global carbon accounting and reporting.
+The tool can also be expanded to assist us in global water accounting and reporting.

-- Conducting more detailed research on solar photovoltaic (PV) energy generation in the U.S., including investigating potential hosting of solar PV generation facilities, becoming a consumer of solar PV generated off-site through purchased power agreements (PPAs), and other possible solar PV models.
-These efforts are continuing into 2015.
+- Conducting more detailed research on other opportunities for solar photovoltaic (PV) energy generation in the U.S., including potential hosting of more solar PV generation facilities, becoming a consumer of solar PV generated off-site through purchased power agreements (PPAs), and other possible solar PV models.
+These efforts are continuing into 2016.

-- Continuing to investigate other potential alternative energy purchasing in the U.S., India, Ireland, and other locations where we have large global facilities.
+- Continuing to investigate other potential alternative energy purchasing in the U.S., India, Ireland and other locations where we have large global facilities and a greater proportion of Scope 2 GHG emissions.

-During 2014, EMC purchased 157,000 MWh of Renewable Energy Certificates (RECs) in support of renewable energy generated in the U.S. The RECs purchased supported renewable electricity delivered to the national power grid by alternative energy sources.
+During 2015, EMC purchased 40,000 MWh of Renewable Energy Certificates (RECs) in support of renewable energy generated in the U.S. The RECs purchased supported renewable electricity delivered to the national power grid by alternative energy sources.
 The RECs are third-party verified by Green-e Energy to meet strict environmental and consumer protection standards.
-The 157,000 MWh represents 27 percent of the grid electricity consumed at all EMC facilities in the U.S., including all divisions during 2014.
+The 40,000 MWh represents 7 percent of the grid electricity consumed at all EMC facilities in the U.S. during 2015.
+Although we purchased fewer RECs in 2015, this aligns with our long-term strategy to invest in on-site renewable projects.

 Reporting & Accountability

 We are committed to reporting our progress transparently and disclosing our GHG emissions annually to CDP.
-To learn more, see the link in the sidebar for our 2014 CDP Climate Change questionnaire response.
+To learn more, see our 2015 CDP Climate Change questionnaire response.

-Further energy reduction projects within the Ireland COE due for commissioning in early 2015 will have the effect of bringing our total thermal rated input below 20 MW and consequently, we will fall outside of the criteria to be a member of the EU ETS.
+Further energy reduction projects commissioned during 2015 within the Ireland COE have brought our total thermal rated input to below 20 MW.
+As a result, we now fall outside of the criteria to be a member of the EU ETS.
 We will, however, continue to monitor and drive reductions in our CO2e emissions.

 - EMC 2014 CDP Climate Change Response